InQuest/awesome-yara/README.md

 * [AirBnB BinaryAlert](https://github.com/airbnb/binaryalert)
     - Open-source serverless AWS pipeline where any file uploaded to an S3 bucket is immediately scanned with a configurable set of YARA rules.
 * [CAPE: Config And Payload Extraction](https://github.com/ctxis/CAPE) :eyes:
-    - CAPE is an extension of Cuckoo specifically designed to extract payloads and configuration from malware.
+    - Extension of Cuckoo specifically designed to extract payloads and configuration from malware.
 CAPE can detect a number of malware techniques or behaviours, as well as specific malware families, from its initial run on a sample.
 This detection then triggers a second run with a specific package, in order to extract the malware payload and possibly its configuration, for further analysis.
 * [CSE-CST AssemblyLine](https://bitbucket.org/cse-assemblyline/alsvc_yara) :sparkles:
     - The Canadian Communications Security Establishment (CSE) open sourced [AssemblyLine](https://www.cse-cst.gc.ca/en/assemblyline), a platform for analyzing malicious files.
 The component linked here provides an interface to YARA.
 * [ELAT](https://github.com/reed1713/ELAT)